 I got interested in packable boats as I love both walking and being on the water.
 My first major trip was in an Alpacka Yak from Whistler to Vancouver.
 I hiked for 2 days, paddled the Cheakamus River for a day (with some easy whitewater), then paddled 24 miles of ocean inlet back to Vancouver.
 This trip was only possible because of the packraft.
 Then I bought a Supai and did 35km through a lake system north of Vancouver that included a number of portages.
 I saw a pair with a canoe which they pushed on a trolley through the portages with 200lbs of gear.
 It took them hours to go a few km.
 I did the 4-day trip with 16lbs of gear including food, just to see if it could be done (it can).
 I could have jogged through the portages with my little boat tucked under my arm.
 The Supai was a light as it gets, but SLOW for any sort of distance.

-Don’t forget that at any waterside holiday resort you can always buy cheap PVC ‘slackraft’ pool toys (left) that are OK while they last.
+Don’t forget that at any waterside holiday resort you can always buy cheap PVC beach toys (left) which are OK while they last.
 Slackrafts get their own page on IK&P and are agreat way of investigating the packrafting experience before you splash out on the real thing.

 Most of the boats described below I’ve only seen and evaluated from pictures, but in 2015 we tested four packrafts from MRS, Aire, Nortik and Supai alongside my 2014 Alpacka Yak.
 To read more about our actual observations and conclusions (as opposed to this page’s web speculation) click this or the banner on the right.
 Of course things have moved on since then.
-See also the MRS Nomad S1 kayakraft (below).
+Click the ‘packrafts’ category menu somewhere on the right.

 A word about denier – a unit of measurement used to describe the weight (not the thickness) of a material.
 It is calculated on the mass in grams of a single 9000m strand using one 9000-m long strand of silk as a reference for one denier).
 It’s a mistake to think a fabric made from 210D nylon will be three times thicker and three times stronger than 70D.
 The thread or yarn used ought to weigh three times more so will be stronger and more resistant to tearing, but not as a factor of the D-rating.

-Crossrafts What have been dubbed crossrafts are sub-category of packrafts – very light rafts made from nylon or polyester with a coating onside (like your tent or backpack) as opposed to much more durable exterior coating found on TPU; the shiny stuff of a normal packraft.
-They are best suited to crossing calm bodies of water rather than paddling along them, far less tackling white water, though this doesn’t seem to stop people trying.
-The low prices and light fabric enables weights of well under a kilo, making the link between slackrafts and packrafts.
-But because of the fabric you do lose out on durability, performance and response from the stiffer TPU hulls found on packrafts like an Alpha XC (left) which still weighs much less than 2kg and gives you more peace of mind when travelling along in remote locales.
+Crossrafts are best suited to crossing calm bodies of water rather than paddling along them, far less tackling white water, though this doesn’t seem to stop people trying.
+The low prices and light fabric enables weights of a kilo or less, creating a much needed link between slackrafts and packrafts.
+Because of the seemingly thin fabric, you do lose out on durability, as well as the performance and response of stiffer TPU hulls found on packrafts like an Alpha XC (left) which still weighs much less than 2kg and might give more peace of mind when travelling along in remote locales.

-Sputnik packrafts found on eBay from under £600.
-Looks like an Austrian design or brand that’s made in Russia by TimeTrial.
+Found on eBay from under £600, Sputniik looks like an Austrian design or brand that’s made in Russia by TimeTrial.
 There will be a certain kudos in having enigmatic Cyrillic on your boat but, not unlike the German-designed/Russian made Nortiks (maybe even the same factory?), from 3.7kg for the Sputnik 1, these are relatively heavy boats using tough 420-D hulls with heavy 650g/m2 PVC floors when most others use 210D hulls and 420 TPU floors.
 Remember: heavy does not always equal robust and durable, as with MTBs it can just mean cheaper.

-Longshore International was the only UK branded range of Chinese-made packrafts but closed in 2020 after a couple of years.
+…was the only UK branded range of Chinese-made packrafts but after a couple of years closed down in 2020.
 For our spin on their EX280 click this and discover that China need not be a dirty world.
 It’s as good as anything out there.